ht-diva/harmonization_pipeline/README.md

 * _gwascatalog_: If set to False, the summary statistics will not be downloaded by GWAS Catalog.
 * _summarize_: If set to True, the summarization rules will be executed.
 * _delivery_: If set to False, the delivery rules will not be executed.
+* _to_parquet_: If set to True, the harmonized summary statistics will be available in parquet format, along with .tsv.gz.

 **Paths**